 The change in a key clinical measurea compared to placebo in a cohort of well-defined patients under a standardised care protocol.

-The change in a variety of endpoints of interest to patients and providers compared to the usual care provided in the population of patients identified as eligible for treatment by clinicians under the normal care provided by the healthcare system, subject to free and variable clinician and patient behaviour.
+The change in a variety of endpoints of interest to patients and providers compared to the usual care provided in the population of patients identified as eligible for treatment by clinicians, under the conditions for normal care in the healthcare system, subject to free and variable clinician and patient behaviour.

 |aThere are good reasons for choice of outcome measure in the RCT (following rules set by regulatory agencies): feasibility/time required, some outcomes may be confounded by RCT design, there may be no single global acceptable measure|